-Students are assigned to the Academic Advising Center on their campus upon admission.
-Students are to make initial appointments to understand their test scores, create an educational plan, select courses, confirm financial aid and tuition documentation, and interpret College policies.
-Advising Centers are open throughout the year.
+Students are assigned to a team of faculty and staff advisors upon admission.
+Students work with advisors to understand their placement options, create an educational plan, select courses, confirm financial aid and tuition documentation, and interpret College policies.

-Based on program of study, each degree-seeking student is assigned a faculty/academic advisor during their first semester.
+Based on program of study, each degree-seeking student is assigned a faculty/academic advising team during their first semester.
 Academic Advisors help students assess their academic, career, and life goals.
 Academic advisor assignments are coordinated through the Admissions and Registrar’s offices.
-A new Registration PIN is issued to each student each semester.
-The PIN is provided by the advisor prior to registration.

 First Year Seminar

-WVNCC requires students admitted to Northern as first-time freshmen to enroll in a 1-credit hour First Year Seminar (FYS): Success Strategies course.
+WVNCC requires students admitted to Northern as first-time freshmen to enroll in a 1-credit hour First Year Seminar (FYS): Success Strategies course (ORNT 090).
 All full-time and part-time degree-seeking students should complete the FYS graduation requirement during the first semester, including those who: